-In today’s world more and more of our personal content is digital – we take and store photographs using our smartphones and we communicate via email and messages.
+In today’s world, much of our personal content is digital – we take and store photographs using our smartphones and we communicate via email and messages.
 This means phones, tablets and computers are becoming our personal digital archives.

 Should something happen to these archives and we irretrievably lose them it would be devastating.

-The simple way to avoid this heartache is to back up your device.
-In the past backing up documents and photos involved using hardware such as external hard drives and USB sticks which while sensible, is also time consuming.
+The simple way to avoid this heartache is to back up and protect your device.
+In the past, backing up documents and photos involved using hardware such as external hard drives and USB sticks which while sensible, is also tedious & time consuming.
 But thanks to the cloud, it’s easier than ever to back up documents.

-BT Broadband customers can use BT Cloud, a free service that backs-up your digital valuables.
+BT Broadband customers can use BT Cloud, a free service that backs-up and protects your digital valuables and one of your extras.

 What is the cloud?

 Instead, the data is sent via the internet to remote computers.
-You access it again at any time using a web browser or app.
+You can access it at any time on any device using a web browser or app.

 Find out more in our article Cloud computing and the cloud - explained.